Rustic Casual Tablescape: brown kraft paper, white candles, herbs and antlers come together to make a beautiful rustic and casual table.

 I also picked up these pretty church candles at the dollar store.
 I love their elegant height, and simple glass holders.
 And they’re a great price too.

-Down the middle of the table I made a really casual and rustic runner from some clippings from my garden.
+Down the middle of the table I made a really casual and rustic flower arrangement from some clippings from my garden.
 I started out with some perennial sweet pea vines, then I layered in some sage and lavender.
 The smell was amazing.
 My favourite touch though was adding in the antlers.
 I picked these up at an antique fair this summer, and I thought they looked amazing added into the table runner.

 The dishes, cutlery, and glasses were just basic white, gold and glass -pretty and elegant.